AloisReitbauer/smalltable/README.md

 ## Example

-Let's assume we have a simple data set of two elemetns.
+Let's assume we have a simple data set of two elements.

 ``` javascript
 var data = [